dalibo/emaj/docs/en/upgrade.rst

 Upgrading towards version 4.0.0
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The compatibility breaks of the 4.0.0 E-Maj version mainly deal with the way to manage tables groups configurations.
-The 3.2.0 version brought the ability to dynamicaly manage the assignment of tables and sequences into tables groups.
-The 3.3.0 version allowed to describe tables groups configuration with JSON structures.
-Since, these technics have existed beside the historical way to handle tables group using the *emaj_group_def* table.
-Starting with the 4.0.0 version, this historical way to manage tables groups configurations has disappeared.
+The compatibility breaks of the 4.0.0 E-Maj version mainly deal with the way to manage table groups configurations.
+The 3.2.0 version brought the ability to dynamicaly manage the assignment of tables and sequences into table groups.
+The 3.3.0 version allowed to describe table groups configuration with JSON structures.
+Since, these technics have existed beside the historical way to handle table group using the *emaj_group_def* table.
+Starting with the 4.0.0 version, this historical way to manage table groups configurations has disappeared.

 More precisely:

 * The table *emaj_group_def* does not exist anymore.
-* The :ref:`emaj_create_group()<emaj_create_group>` function only creates empty tables groups, that must be then populated with functions of the :ref:`emaj_assign_table() / emaj_assign_sequence()<assign_table_sequence>` family, or the :ref:`emaj_import_groups_configuration()<import_groups_conf>` function.
+* The :ref:`emaj_create_group()<emaj_create_group>` function only creates empty table groups, that must be then populated with functions of the :ref:`emaj_assign_table() / emaj_assign_sequence()<assign_table_sequence>` family, or the :ref:`emaj_import_groups_configuration()<import_groups_conf>` function.
 The third and last parameter of the :ref:`emaj_create_group()<emaj_create_group>` function has disappeared.
-It allowed to create empty tables groups.
+It allowed to create empty table groups.
 * The now useless *emaj_alter_group()*, *emaj_alter_groups()* and *emaj_sync_def_group()* functions also disappear.

 Furthermore: